Mary Ellen Henderson: Personal life

 Mary Ellen and E.B. moved to Falls Church in 1911 in what would later be designated an "all-white district."
 They had two children together while living in Falls Church, Edwin Meriwether Henderson in 1912 and James Henry Meriwether Henderson in 1917.

 As a member of the NAACP, Girl Scouts, League of Women Voters, Falls Church Women's Democratic Club, Virginia Education Association, and National Education Association, Henderson was an active member of her community.
 She was also a lifetime member of the 15th Street Presbyterian Church, although she also taught Sunday school and played the organ at Second Baptist Church in Falls Church City.

 In 1965, the Hendersons moved to Tuskegee, Alabama to be closer to their son James, who was the director of the Carver Research Foundation of Tuskegee University.
 Even after they moved, the Hendersons visited their summer home at Highland Beach near Annapolis, Maryland, where Mary Ellen was an active member in local civic affairs.

 Death and legacy

-Toward the end of her life, Mary Ellen Henderson moved to the Wisconsin Avenue Nursing Home, where she died on February 4, 1976, at the age of ninety.
+Toward the end of her life, Mary Ellen Henderson moved to the Wisconsin Avenue Nursing Home, where she died on February 4, 1976, aged 90.
 Her funeral was held on February 7, 1976, at the McGuire Funeral Home.
 Henderson was cremated and interred at the Meriwether family plot in Woodlawn Cemetery, in Washington, D.C.

-Mary Ellen Henderson is memorialized by the school that bears her name: Mary Ellen Henderson Middle School in Falls Church City, Virginia.
+Henderson is memorialized by the school that bears her name: Mary Ellen Henderson Middle School in Falls Church City, Virginia.
 The school was dedicated to her on September 18, 2005, the 120th anniversary of her birth.